Creating a Network That Uses a Captive Portal with Self Sign In

 11. Select the Collect email addresses of users who connect to this network checkbox to save the email address of the user.

-If this option is selected, users will be informed that their personal information is being collected
+If this option is selected, users will be informed that their personal information is being collected, and that the email address is displayed on the Guest Pass Credentials list after the client is connected.

 12. Enable RUCKUS DHCP service: Select the Enable RUCKUS DHCP service checkbox to automatically create and assign a new DHCP-Guest Service and DHCP Pool for those Guest WLAN-related venues that do not have a specified DHCP Service.
 Please refer to the DHCP Service at each Venue for more information.